Parylene Conformal Coatings - Parylene Conformality Explained

 Thus, the Parylene coating process explains why Parylene is so conformal.
 You can read an in-depth description of the CVD process versus PECVD in our blog on the subject; below are some general benefits of CVD:

-• The Parylene deposition process does not require a catalyst, hardener, or heat curing.
+- The Parylene deposition process requires no catalyst, hardener, or heat curing.

 When Parylene polymers are deposited from the vapor phase with the CVD process, all sides of a component are impinged by the gaseous monomer and uniformly coated.
 This feature of the process is responsible for why Parylene coating is conformal.